SCSTEM/scstem.org/wiki/resources/software/sc2/index.md

 :::

+## 🔐 Google Workspace

+SC2 has a Google Non-profits powered Google Workspace account.
+This allows volunteers, mentors, and some students to have access to @scstem.org, @scstem.tech, and/or @biohazard4050.org email addresses, Google Drive space, and more.
+See [🔐 Google Workspace](./google-workspace) for more information.

 ## 🔐 Canva

 > Canva is a powerful social media, marketing, stock photos/art, and graphic design platform.
 These tools make it easy to create banners, posters, digital marketing material, and more.